 Functions Arguments Return

 sample_call_summary_stats referenceAllele string, A struct containing the following

 alternateAlleles array of summary stats:

 strings, genotypes array calls • callRate: The fraction of

 variants where this sample has

 a called genotype.
+Equivalent

-Equivalent to nCalled / (nCalled +
+to nealled / (nealled +

-nUncalled)
+nuncalled.
+The number of

-• nCalled: The number of
+• ficalled: The fumber of

-variants where this sample has

 a called genotype

-• nUncalled: The number of
+• nuncalled: The number of

 variants where this sample

 does not have a called geno-

 type

 • nHomRef: The number of

-variants where this sample is homozygous reference
+variants where this sample is

+homozygous reference

 • nHet: The number of variants

 where this sample is heterozy-

 gous

 • nHomVar: The number of

 variants where this sample is

 homozygous non reference

-• nSnv: The number of calls
+• fishly.
+The number of calls

-where this sample has a single nucleotide variant.
+nucleotide variant.
 This value

 is the sum of nTransition

 and nTransversion

 • nInsertion: Insertion vari-

 ant count

 • nDeletion: Deletion variant

 count

-• nTransition: Transition count
+• nTransition: Transition

+count

 • nTransversion: Transver-

 sion count

 • nSpanningDeletion: The

-number of calls where this

 sample has a spanning dele-

 tion

 • rTiTv: Ratio of transitions to

+tranversions (nTransition

-tranversions (nTransition / nTransversion)
+/ nTransversion)

 rInsertionDeletion:

 Ratio of insertions to dele-

 tions (nInsertion /

 nDeletion)

-• rHetHomVar: Ratio of
+• rneunomvar: Katio of

-heterozygous to homozy-

-gous variant calls (nHet /
+nous variant calls (nHot /

 nHomVar)

+intomvat )

-sample_dp_summary_stats genotypes array with a depth field A struct with min, max, mean, and stddev
+sample_dp_summary_stats genotypes array with a depth field A struct with min, max, mean, and

+stddev

-3.6ample:Quality_Control genotypes array with a A struct with min, max, mean, an d7
+5.61mSample:Quality_Control genotypes array with a A struct with min, max, mean, an 21

 conditionalQuality field stddev

-3.6.1 Computing user-defined sample QC metrics
+5.6.1 Computing user-defined sample QC metrics